ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-removal.md

 ### Procedure to uninstall HCX virtual appliances
 {: #hcxclient-removal-uninstall-proc-uninst-hva}

-1. In the vSphere Web Client interface, select the Hybrid Cloud Services plug-in from the left pane.
+1. In the vSphere Web Client interface, select the Hybrid Cloud Services plug-in from the left panel.
 2. In the center pane, click the **Hybrid Services** tab.
 3. Locate the Hybrid Cloud Gateway appliance and click the entry to display the details.
 4. On the lower right, click **Delete** to remove the appliance.